ViniciusTheCoder/ViniciusTheCoder/README.md

 - ✨ I want to be an Mobile Developer and that's why I'm studying React Native 📱
 - 🌌 I'm an unstoppable seeker knowledgment, I want to develop the solution for your problems and make the world a better place.
 Your welcome! 🤙
 - ☕ Wanna chat?
-DM me at 👉 www.linkedin.com/in/viniciusgferraz
+DM me at 👉 [Linkedin] (https://www.linkedin.com/in/viniciusgferraz/)

 <div align="center">
   <a href="https://github.com/ViniciusTheCoder">